tsoernes/leechflix/README.md

 @Todo

--don't log in for every request

 -add support for tv shows

 -add search

 -local database or cache

--browse next (/page/2 ..)

--browse popular

--add backdrops

--use native peerflix streaming

--serch for all releases when viewing movie details
+-retrieve all releases by search when viewing movie details

+-improve omdb search